 It will happen, when you break loose,

 that you will shake his yoke from your neck.”

 41 Esau hated Jacob because of the blessing with which his father blessed him.
 Esau said in his heart, “The days of mourning for my father are at hand.
 Then I will kill my brother Jacob.”

 46 Rebekah said to Isaac, “I am weary of my life because of the daughters of Heth.
-If Jacob takes a wife of the women of Heth, such as these, from the women of this land, what good will my life do me?”
+If Jacob takes a wife like these from the women of this land, from the women of Heth, what good is my life to me?”

 Jesus Heals a Paralytic

 2 They brought to him a man who was paralyzed, lying on a bed.
 Jesus, seeing their faith, said to the paralytic, “Son, cheer up!
 Your sins are forgiven you.”

 3 Some of the scribes said to themselves, “This man blasphemes.”

 7 He arose and departed to his house.
 8 But when the crowds saw it, they marveled and glorified God, who had given such authority to men.

 Jesus Calls Matthew

 9 As Jesus passed by from there, he saw a man named Matthew sitting at the tax collection office.
 He said to him, “Follow me.”
 He got up and followed him.

 10 As he sat in the house, many tax collectors and sinners came and sat down with Jesus and his disciples.
 11 When the Pharisees saw it, they said to his disciples, “Why does your teacher eat with tax collectors and sinners?”

 12 When Jesus heard it, he said to them, “Those who are healthy have no need for a physician, but those who are sick do.
 13 But go and learn what this means: ‘I desire mercy, and not sacrifice,’ for I came not to call the righteous, but sinners to repentance.”

 Questions about Fasting